If you need a barley substitute, you have several options. Quinoa, farro and brown rice are some common ingredients to consider. Let’s look for more!

 What’s your favorite barley replacement?
 Share your thoughts in the comments!

 If you need more substitute ideas for your future recipes, have a look at some of my older posts.
-For example, these alternatives to mango are really cool!
+For example, these alternatives to mango are really cool as are these persimmon substitutes and mung bean substitutes!